meerachotai/benchmark_imprinting/README.md

 ### Helper scripts required:
 (enter directory for helper scripts under option -d)
-* edit_genome.sh
+* `edit_genome.sh`
-* make_annot.R
+* `make_annot.R`
-* inv_transform_sampling.R
+* `inv_transform_sampling.R`
-* scoring.R
+* `scoring.R`

 ### Similarity Scoring

-A rejection-sampling approach is used for similarity scoring (edit_genome.sh).
-Given a similarity score, and a SNP-Indel ratio, the number of SNPs and indels that need to be simulated is estimated (scoring.R, -P), which is the input for simuG.
+A rejection-sampling approach is used for similarity scoring (`edit_genome.sh`).
+Given a similarity score, and a SNP-Indel ratio, the number of SNPs and indels that need to be simulated is estimated (`scoring.R`, -P), which is the input for simuG.
 The vcf files from simuG are used to calculate the actual score (-V), and compared with desired score.
 This is repeated until it is within the window of the desired score.
 This is done per-chromosome basis in the main branch given below.

-**Alternate branch (helper_scripts/edit_genome_v2):** Operates on a whole-genome basis and prunes the original genome as a chromosome achieves the desired score.
+**Alternate branch (`helper_scripts/edit_genome_v2`):** Operates on a whole-genome basis and prunes the original genome as a chromosome achieves the desired score.
 This increased runtime relative to the original per-chromosome method (see metrics below).
 Increasing the window might decrease runtime, possibly, but it hasn't been tried out yet.

 Added dependencies for alternate scripts: R - vcfR library